 Community partner engagement and homeowner input is important when developing programs to most effectively help struggling homeowners in Connecticut.
 Early in the program design phase CHFA met with housing counselors and legal aid partners regarding homeowner needs and program criteria.
-These conversations identified a host of critical needs, including the impact that COVID-19 has had on non-mortgage-holding homeowners struggling to make timely property tax or HOA payments; the need to communicate in multiple languages for effective program marketing and outreach.
-Based on these insights in the early design stage, CTHAF will include a grant for non-mortgage qualified expenses including those affiliated with reverse mortgages, and key elements of marketing and outreach will be conducted in Spanish as well as Polish, Italian, Mandarin and other languages-including translated application materials.
-CHFA anticipates that it will post the CTHAF Plan draft for public input in early September 2021.
-The plan will be available to the public for review and input for at least 9 days.
-Concurrent with the public comment period, CHFA will have targeted conversations with representatives from these and other organizations for input on the Needs Assessment Section:
+These conversations identified a host of critical needs, including the impact that COVID-19 has had on non-mortgage-holding homeowners struggling to make timely property tax or HOA payments and the need to communicate in multiple languages for effective program marketing and outreach.
+Based on these insights in the early design stage, CTHAF will include a grant for non-mortgage qualified expenses including those affiliated with reverse mortgages, and key elements of marketing and outreach will be conducted in Spanish as well as other languages as needed to best reach Connecticut's population.